chun-eric/hometown-osaka/README.md

 ## Hometown Osaka

-This is a landing page project that was completed as part of Scrimba's Frontend Developer Path in collaboration with Mozilla Developer to showcase the unique features of our hometown.
-I am currently based in Osaka so I decided to go a little overboard to showcase what Osaka is about - Fun, crazy and food!
+This is a landing page project that was completed as part of Scrimba's Frontend Developer Path in collaboration with Mozilla Developer is to showcase the unique features of my hometown.
+I am currently based in Osaka so I decided to go a little overboard to showcase what Osaka is all about - Fun, crazy and food!
 Lots of food!
+Oh yeah!

 <br>

 I also added a whole lot of custom features beyond the scope of the project, by adding:

 1. Mobile responsivenss
-2. Custom CSS Animations
+2. Custom CSS Animations and loops
-3. Sign Up and Sign in Modal
+3. Sign Up and Sign in Modal Form
-4. Custom generated AI Art to match the theme of the project
+4. Custom generated AI Art to match the overall theme of the project as well as a mascot.
-5. Interactive cards
+5. Interactive attraction cards
-6. Custom side navigation bar on small screens
+6. Custom side navigation bar on mobile screens

 You can view the project live here at: